nkhearn/PowerData/README.md

 * **`export_to.py`:** Exports MPP Solar inverter data to EmonCMS and other locations.
 This script serves as an example and can be adapted for other platforms.

+* **`adc.py`:**  Reads an analogue to digital converter to read in a an analogue sensor.
+This script can be used as a template for other sensors.

 ## Contributing

 Contributions are welcome!
 If you find a bug or have an idea for a new data destination integration, please open an issue or submit a pull request.